Royan: The 1950s Seaside Gem

 1945: The Destruction of Royan

-On April 14 and 15, 1,350 USAF planes dropped 7,500 tonnes of bombs, including, for the first time, Napalm, resulting in an inferno.
-The combined loss of life was 442 French civilians and 47 German military personnel.
+In April, 1,350 USAF planes dropped 7,500 tonnes of bombs, including, for the first time, Napalm, resulting in an inferno.
+The loss of life was 442 French civilians and 47 German military personnel.

 Mémorielle “Le Souffle”